CivicActions/security-policy/tools/encryption.md

 ## Private Messaging and Calling

 We recommend [Open Whisper Systems](https://whispersystems.org/).
-We like that their primary "forward secrecy" algorithm, along with the rest of their code, is GPL licensed on Github (https://github.com/whispersystems/).
+We like that their primary "forward secrecy" algorithm, along with the rest of their code, is GPL licensed on [Github](https://github.com/whispersystems/).

 ## Private Digital Cash